jruels/ansible-best-practices/labs/setup-ansible/index_new.md

   # Turn on PowerShell Remoting
   Enable-PSRemoting -Force
   # Restart WinRM
+  Restart-Service winrm
-  Restart-Service winrmRepeat these steps for `Windows Target 2`
+  #Repeat these steps for `Windows Target 2
   ```

 5. Execute the Script